fralau/protein/webdoc/docs/index.md

     - It provides declarative constructs without breaking YAML syntax.
     - It allows modular, reusable, and expressive constructs that generate YAML files.

+!!!Tip "Output is not limited to YAML"
+       You can also generate other formats, such as [JSON](https://www.w3schools.com/whatis/whatis_json.asp) or [TOML](https://toml.io/en/).

+       One possible application is to generate JSON files dynamically.

 ## 🚀 Quickstart